Blu3Mu51c/Verdant/README.md

-# Florafy 🌱
+# Verdant 🌱

-Florafy is a Django web application that allows users to manage and care for virtual plants.
+Verdant is a Django web application that allows users to manage and care for virtual plants.
 Each plant grows over time, but requires attention from the user.
 Neglected plants may wilt or regress in growth.
 The app encourages daily interaction and gamifies plant care with growth stages, health tracking, and achievements.

 ---